 Article 249(2) of the Commercial Companies Code states as follows:

-A resolution of shareholders that is contrary to (a) the articles of affiliation or (b) concepts of morality and (c) adversely affecting the pastimes of the organization or (d) aimed at harming the shareholder can be appealed towards by manner of an action brought towards the company for an annulment of the resolution.
+A resolution of shareholders that is contrary to (a) the articles of affiliation or (b) concepts of morality and (c) adversely affecting the pastimes of the organization, or (d) aimed at harming the shareholder can be appealed against by means of an action brought by the company for an annulment of the resolution.
 (2)

-The interpretation of the above provision has been a situation of controversy for decades.
-Most of the judiciary taken into consideration that for a decision to be annulled, at the least one of the factors (a) and (b) and one of the elements (c) and (d) need to be fulfilled concurrently.
+The interpretation of the above provision has been a matter of controversy for decades.
+Most of the judiciary took into consideration that for a decision to be annulled, at least one of the factors (a) and (b) and one of the elements (c) and (d) need to be fulfilled concurrently.
 Nevertheless, a few authors (in addition to a few courts) assumed that:

 a contradiction with an organization’s articles of association turned into an independent foundation for repealing a shareholders’ resolution; and

-only while a contradiction with right practices is said, one in every condition (c) or (d) must be met.
+Only while a contradiction with right practices is said, one of the conditions (c) or (d) must be met.

-The Gdansk Court of Appeals, inspecting the case for an annulment of the shareholders’ resolution, submitted a movement to the Supreme Court to clear up the above controversy by resolving a resolution.
-Supreme Court resolutions are not officially binding (except the case immediately worried); however, in practice, they may be of fundamental importance and affect the shape of all court rulings.
+The Gdansk Court of Appeals, inspecting the case for an annulment of the shareholders’ resolution, submitted a motion to the Supreme Court to clear up the above controversy by resolving the resolution.
+Supreme Court resolutions are not officially binding (except for the case immediately at issue); however, in practice, they may be of fundamental importance and affect the shape of all court rulings.

 Decision